What is an ERISA Bond?

 How do I obtain an ERISA Bond?

-First, you need to find a reputable surety bond company who issues this type of bond.
+First, you need to find a reputable surety bond company that issues this type of bond.

 You will need to fill out and submit an application form, as well as financial documents to the Surety.